paperbound/adnn-ecu/README.md

-# adnn-ecu
+# HDR-NN on ARM

-Training and Inference of Anomaly detection neural network on ARM Cortex A
+Training Handwritten Digit Recognition Neural Network based on MNIST on ARM Cortex A